-Over 20 Years of Financing Affordable Housing in Clark County
+Financing Affordable Housing in Clark County since 1992

 The Federal HOME Investment Partnerships program (HOME) was created under the National Affordable Housing Act of 1990 and became available in 1992.
 The purpose of HOME funds is to expand the supply of affordable housing for low and very low-income families and individuals.
 Since 1992, the Clark County HOME Program has assisted in the development of over 1,000 affordable rental units.

 HOME funds give Clark County the flexibility to undertake a broad range of affordable housing activities.
 HOME funds may be used to:

 - Construct new housing for rent or home ownership.

 - Rehabilitate rental or owner-occupied housing.